-Asthma is treated with two kinds of treatments: quick-relief to stop asthma symptoms and long-term control to prevent symptoms.
+Asthma is treated with two kinds of treatments: quick-relief to stop symptoms and long-term control to prevent symptoms.

-Why see an Allergist for Asthma?
+Why see an Allergist for Troubled Breathing?

 An allergist has received years of specialized training in the diagnosis and treatment of allergies, asthma, immune deficiencies and other immunologic diseases you can expect an accurate diagnosis, a treatment plan that works and educational information to help you manage your disease and feel better.

 Dr. Arthur Lubitz has successfully treated troubled breathing for over 30 years.
 He knows the idiosyncrasies of life in NYC and can lead you to a treatment plan that will have you breathing easier and feeling better.